-I’m Thankful for Being a Blogger and Here’s My Reasons Why
+I’m Thankful for Being a Blogger and Here’s Why

 I haven’t jumped in on the threads about gratitude and thankfulness memes, but this time of year definitely gives you pause to consider all the things that you have been blessed with.
 (And maybe to go “phew” about what is now behind you!)
 It got me thinking about how thankful I am for the turn my life has taken the last six months — something I’ve blogged about before but this time, I’m focusing more on what blogging has brought me and our family.
 Some tangible, some not, but all a direction I never thought my life would take and something I’m so excited to be doing.